void-linux/void-docs/src/installation/guides/zfs.md

 > **Important:**
 >
-> *To continue the installation process see the [chroot install guide](./) on
-> how to complete the base-installation, chroot into the new environment, and
-> setup a basic configuration.*

 Following the chroot guide, install `grub` and `zfs` from the new system which will build the requirements necessary to boot.

 `(chroot)# xbps-install -S -R $REPO grub zfs`